Jiang-JC/2D-KSE-RL/README.md

-Navigation_2DKSE                   // For the task of navigating towards a fixed goal point Navigation_2DKSE_Result            // Test the effect of navigating towards a fixed goal point Identification_2DKSE               // For the task of dentifying fixed points FixedPoints
+Navigation_2DKSE                   // For the task of navigating towards a fixed goal point Navigation_2DKSE_Result            // Test the effect of navigating towards a fixed goal point Identification_2DKSE               // For the task of dentifying fixed points
-    - FixedPointsData              // Data of fixed points in two-dimensional Kuramoto-Sivashinsky
-    - FixedPointsImage             // Images of fixed points in two-dimensional Kuramoto-Sivashinsky
 ```

 ## Train